ifandelse/writing/techpro/5 patterns to know for async/post.md

 You can hardly write ten lines of JavaScript before you're confronted with asynchronous behavior.
 In this post we're going to look at 5 patterns that can help you tame the beast - or at least keep it at bay.
 It would be nearly impossible to cover each pattern in depth in this post alone, but my aim is to provide enough information to get you started, with an additional reading section at the end.

+Let me emphasize here that none of these patterns are *only* asynchronous.
+In fact, all of them work well in synchronous contexts also.

 #What's 'Asynchronous'?
 A Quick Primer…
 Your JavaScript code is executed in an event loop, on a single thread.
 The reality is that *all* JavaScript executes synchronously - it's the event loop that allows you to queue up an action that won't take place until the loop is available some time *after* the code that queued the action has finished executing.
 So code is said to execute asynchronoulsy when it is queued to run sometime after the event loop is available.
 Or, as Trevor Burnham said in his book [Asynchronous JavaScript](http://pragprog.com/book/tbajs/async-javascript):